SunidhiAGupta/ATM-Simulator/README.md

 # ATM-Simulator
-This is a project based on java
+This is a project based on core java